 Systemic racism – the historical and contemporary policies, practices, and norms that create and maintain white supremacy (Urban Institute)

 White privilege – having greater access to power and resources than people of color [in the same situation] do (Francis E. Kendall).
 White privilege is both unconsciously enjoyed and consciously perpetuated.
 It is both on the surface and deeply embedded into American life.
 It is a weightless knapsack—and a weapon.
 (Tolerance.org)

 White supremacy – the idea that white people and the ideas, thoughts, beliefs, and actions of white people are superior to People of Color and their ideas, thoughts, beliefs, and actions (ShowingUpForRacialJustice.org)

 This post is a window into the conversation we’ve been having internally about the topic of health disparities in Parkinson’s for many years.
 What we’re excited about now is inviting our community to explore this with us as we all work to help everyone get the care they need to live well.

 Will you join us?

-Please join us for Health Disparities and Parkinson’s on August 6.
-We will learn from Dr. Claudia Martinez, Dr. Nicte Mejia, Dr. Nabila Dahodwala, Dr. Altaf Saadi, Jonathan Jackson, PhD, and David Leventhal so that we may see this problem more clearly and take action so that ALL people with Parkinson’s – no matter their life circumstances, the color of their skin, their geography, their education, or their economic status – get access to the education, specialists, treatments, and care they deserve.
+Watch our first webinar on Health Disparities and Parkinson’s recorded on August 6.
+We learned from Dr. Claudia Martinez, Dr. Nicte Mejia, Dr. Nabila Dahodwala, Dr. Altaf Saadi, Jonathan Jackson, PhD, and David Leventhal to see this problem more clearly and take action so that ALL people with Parkinson’s – no matter their life circumstances, the color of their skin, their geography, their education, or their economic status – get access to the education, specialists, treatments, and care they deserve.